Clay Mine Trail

 FeeFree

-This section covers trailhead details where available, 12 parking lots, and amenity placement so you can plan start points and access logistics before arriving.
+This section covers 1 trailhead listed, 12 parking lots, and amenity placement so you can plan start points and access logistics before arriving.

 Amenities along the route